-Joe holds Martindale-Hubbell's AV Preeminent© rating-the highest possible-in both legal ability and ethical standards.
-He has also been peer-recognized for inclusion in the lists by Virginia Business magazine's Legal Elite and Virginia Super Lawyers.
-In addition, Joe does pro bono work through the Legal Aid Society of Eastern Virginia.
+Joe is an active member of the Themis Advocates Group, a national network of leading civil defense attorneys and law firms located throughout the country.
+He has earned the Martindale-Hubbell's AV Preeminent© rating-the highest possible-in both legal ability and ethical standards.
+He has also been peer-recognized for inclusion in the lists by Best Lawyers in America, Litigation-Insurance, Virginia Business magazine's Legal Elite, and Virginia Super Lawyers.